DannyNemer/javascript-comments-style-guide/README.md

     set(myObject, 'prop', 'val')
     ```

-  1. Phrase in-line comments in imperative present tense.
-End in-line comments with a period.
+  1. Phrase in-line comments in imperative present tense, and end with a period.

     ```js
     // Bad